Monarch (comics): Armageddon 2001

 Chosen by Monarch to take part in a time-travel experiment, Matthew Ryder travels back to the DC Universe of 1991.
 Ryder decides to find out who Monarch really was and, if possible, kill him before he can rise to power.
 As he travels through the rift, his body mutates into a form of living temporal energy, and upon arriving at his destination, he takes the name Waverider.

 Although Waverider uses his abilities to look into the possible future of various characters, he cannot pinpoint who will become Monarch.
-Eventually, however, he accidentally comes into physical contact with Captain Atom, unleashing a storm of temporal energy that opens a gate to the future through which Monarch emerges.
-Monarch, it seems, has been monitoring Waverider's every move in the past ever since he left the future, and was waiting for the perfect time to travel back and stop Waverider from erasing Monarch from existence.
+However, he accidentally comes into physical contact with Captain Atom, unleashing a storm of temporal energy that opens a gate to the future through which Monarch emerges.

 In a subsequent battle with the Justice League, Monarch retreats, taking Dawn Granger, the current Dove, with him.
-Hank Hall follows and catches up to him just in time to see Dawn killed in front of his eyes.
-Being created as two beings whose natures were supposed to be in balance, Hank beats Monarch to death, only to learn that he is Monarch's past self.
+Hank Hall follows and catches up to Monarch, only for Monarch to kill Dove.
+Hank beats Monarch to death, only to learn that he is Monarch's past self.

-Upon seeing Monarch's dead body and the device he is building to enslave humanity, Hank Hall muses that the Earth will need someone to keep the balance, so he puts on Monarch's armor and continues building his machine.
+Upon seeing Monarch's dead body and the device he is building to enslave humanity, Hank muses that the Earth will need someone to keep the balance, so he puts on Monarch's armor and continues building his machine.
 Eventually, the Justice League finds him and Captain Atom, feeling guilty that he let Monarch slip through the timestream in the first place, decides to fight him one-on-one.
-The battle causes Atom's energy and Monarch's suit to clash, creating a portal that sends them both back in time to the Age of Dinosaurs.
-In the past, Hank and Atom finish the fight.
-Hank wins by becoming enraged that he is stuck in the past and there is no way either of them can get back.
-After the fight, Hawk goes into a deep sleep, waiting to wake up in his own timeline.
+The battle causes Atom's energy and Monarch's suit to clash, creating a portal that sends them both back in time to the Mesozoic.
+Hank wins the fight, but is stuck in the past and unable to return to the present.
+Hank goes into a deep sleep, waiting to wake up in his own timeline.

-The reveal of Hank Hall as Monarch led to some controversy amongst the fan community; Monarch was originally intended to be revealed as Captain Atom, with clues in the story pointing towards this which had to be discarded when it was changed at the last minute.
-This change was due to the premature leaking of Monarch's identity.
-While Monarch was always supposed to be Captain Atom, this was supposed to be a secret.
-When Monarch's identity was prematurely leaked, DC decided to preserve the surprise of the story by switching Monarch's identity to that of Hank Hall.